velocyto-team/velocyto.py/doc/install/index.rst

 To run velocyto you will need python >=3.6.0 (we have no plans to support python<=3.5).
 We recommend using `anaconda <https://www.continuum.io/downloads>`_ and the ``conda`` command to install dependencies (of course you can use ``pip`` but be aware its dependency-managing might be less robust).
-Feel free to use ``pip`` if libraries not available on the conda channels you are using.
+Feel free to use ``pip`` if some libraries are not available on the conda channels you are using.

 Run the following command to make sure you have all the dependencies correctly installed: